-Planned capital expenditures for container terminals will total approximately \$74.9 million over the next five years.
-The CIP for this business will provide the funds necessary for widening portions of the Blair Waterway, crane rail upgrades at Husky Terminal, stormwater improvements on the greater central peninsula, and rail infrastructure improvements in the Tideflats.
+Planned capital expenditures for container terminals will total approximately \$94.7 million over the next five years.
+The CIP for this business will provide the funds necessary for widening portions of the Blair Waterway, demolition of Pier 4 and the associated remediation at Husky Terminal, design of the straightened replacement Pier 4, major terminal improvements on the central penninsula, stormwater improvements on the greater central peninsula, and rail infrastructure improvements in the Tideflats.